alviiiie/ensc482/README.md

 # ensc482

 To run the program:
-1. Download the entire "ensc482-main" folder.
+1. Download the entire "ensc482-main" folder
-2. Open the folder as a project in Unity
+2. Open the folder as a project in Unity.
+In Unity click "ADD" on the top right.
+Our system requires version "2020.3.6f1"
-3. In Unity, double click on "Assets/482Visualization"
+4. In Unity, double click on the file "Assets/482Visualization" in the file manager on the bottom
-4. Hit the run button at the top of Unity
+5. Hit the run button at the top of Unity.
+This will access the webcam and start the program

 To start an animation, you must first use Gesture 1, then you can go to any of the animation gestures (Gestures 2-5).
 If you need to use Gesture 0 to transition, that works and will not confused the system.
 If Gesture -1 is used, the system will be reset and will not accept animations until